Ne-k/Nebulix/README.md

 The project consists of two main parts:

 1. **Website End**: This part of the system creates the Discord channel thread and sends a message with a trade request.
 It is handled by the `api/sendWebhook.ts` file.
 2. **Interaction Handling**: This part handles the interaction when a user clicks the "Claim" button in the Discord message.
-It is handled by the `Discord/InteractionCreate.example.js` file.
+The `Discord/InteractionCreate.example.js` file handles it.

 ### Using `Examples/Discord/InteractionCreate.example.js`